 Creating a free Google Search Console account will give you insights into how Google crawls and indexes your site, what keywords drive traffic to it, and how to improve your overall position on search results.

 To get started, you will need to verify site ownership.
-Then, begin tracking your website and access numerous metrics and data, such as keyword performance reports, mobile usability, and page speed.
+Then, begin to check traffic from the WordPress site and access numerous metrics and data, such as keyword performance reports, mobile usability, and page speed.

 7. Increase Reach Through Social Media